alps-lab/alps-lab.github.io/about.md

 ### Howdy!

-I am an Assistant Professor in the College of Information Science and Technology at Penn State.
+I am Assistant Professor in the College of Information Science and Technology at Penn State.
 My team conducts research at the intersection of data science and privacy & security.
 Our ongoing work focuses on making machine learning systems more practically usable through improving their

  * Security Assurance
  * Privacy Preservation